 Sprinkle with extra bread crumbs on any roll that appears to be lacking breadcrumbs on tops.

-Bake for about 20 minutes, until golden brown and fluffy on inside with a harder exterior on outside.
+Bake at 350 degrees F., for about 20 minutes, until golden brown and fluffy on inside with a harder exterior on outside.
 Cool slightly before enjoying with your favorite meats, cheese, spreads, or even by itself!